alexdmiller/shape-mapper/docs/tutorial-paper-folding.md

 ![An example of a projection mapped paper folded object](images/paper-folding-1.jpg)

-Shape Mapper lends itself well to projection mapping objects fabricated from digital models.
-There are many ways to fabricate such a model, but paper craft is attractive because of the low cost of materials.
+Shape Mapper lends itself well to projection mapping objects fabricated from digital models, for example 3D printing.
+Paper craft is attractive because of the low cost of materials.

-In this tutorial, we'll show how to design a simple model with [Blender](https://www.blender.org/), build it using paper, and then projection map it with Shape Mapper.
+In this tutorial, we'll design a simple model with [Blender](https://www.blender.org/), build it using paper, and projection map it with Shape Mapper.

 Note: this tutorial assumes you have access to a printer, or even better, an automatic cutting machine such as a [Cricut](https://cricut.com/).